gloveboxes/Ubuntu-for-Azure-Developers/docs/dellxps15.md

 3. Stick with nvidia graphics driver 360.
 The latest beta 396 does not play well with wake from sleep.
 4. GNOME Tweaks.
 I don't like the default Ubuntu 18.04 user experience so tweaked the desktop experience using the Firefox GNOME Shell integration and added "[Dash to Panel](https://extensions.gnome.org/extension/1160/dash-to-panel/)".
 It is similar to Windows 10 user experience.
     *. ![Ubuntu Desktop with Dash to Panel](../resources/ubuntu-desktop.png)
+5. Increase virtual memory.
+On this system not so necessary, but your system will become unstable if it runs out of virtual memory.
+Follow these [instructions](https://askubuntu.com/questions/927854/how-do-i-increase-the-size-of-swapfile-without-removing-it-in-the-terminal) to increase the swap file.